Amazon Prime Video release dates 2020: major upcoming shows revealed

 1st January

-South Park: season 22 Earlier seasons of the long-running animated collection are already accessible on Prime Video, however with the addition of those episodes followers can take pleasure in some more moderen satire from Trey Parker and Matt Stone
+South Park: season 22 Earlier seasons of the long-running animated sequence are already obtainable on Prime Video, however with the addition of those episodes followers can get pleasure from some more moderen satire from Trey Parker and Matt Stone

 third January